 Posted on: janvier 24, 2020

-Are you considering taking Magic Truffles, but still have a lot of unanswered questions?
+Are you considering taking Magic Truffles and do you have many unanswered questions?
 Or are you just curious?
 Very good, you have come to the right place!

 During our walking tours in Amsterdam we often get drug related questions, including questions about Magic Truffles.
 This is why we made a useful list with frequently asked questions about Magic Truffels.
 We went to all smart shops in Amsterdam and asked questions to the real experts.
 All answers can be found below!